golovewkin/react-materialUI-firebase-starter/README.md

    3. Setup firestore rules (see firebase.rules.example)
 10. npm start
 11. Log in as an admin and create a user
+    1. admin creates a user with email
+    2. the system gives a link and gives it to user
+    3. user can set a pass using this temporary link
 12. Setup your landing page
 13. Deploy to Digital Ocean or a similar service
 14. Change DataBaseService according to your needs.
 It could be HTTP request to your server etc...